pirishd/InstantMock/README.md

 ### MockUsable

-`MockUsable` is a protocol dedicated to facilitating the use of a given type in mocks.
+`MockUsable` is a protocol that makes easy the use of a type in mocks.
-For a given type, it enables returning non-null values in mocks and catching any values.
+For a given type, it enables returning non-null values and catching any values in mocks.

-Adding `MockUsable` to an existing type, just create an extension that adopts the protocol like in the following example:
+Adding `MockUsable` on an existing type is done by creating an extension that adopts the protocol.
+For example:

 ```Swift
 extension SomeClass: MockUsable {